brandonweeks/draft-bweeks-acme-device-attest/draft-bweeks-acme-device-attest.md

 - The challenge response payload contains a serialized WebAuthn attestation statement format instead of an empty JSON object (`{}`).
 - Accounts and external account binding being used as a mechanism to pre-authenticate requests to an enterprise CA.

+This document does not specify the attestation verification procedures.
+Section 13 of {{WebAuthn}} gives some guidance, however verification procedures are complex and may require changes to address future security issues.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}